This site uses technical (necessary) and analytics cookies.

 By continuing to browse, you agree to the use of cookies.

-• Application for transcription of birth certificate (Nuovo-modello-Nascita-1.0-ITA-1)
+• Application for registration of the birth certificate (REQUEST) duly completed and signed by both parents.

 Insights